Cameron Winklevoss: ConnectU

 In December 2002, Winklevoss, along with his brother Tyler Winklevoss and fellow Harvard classmate Divya Narendra, sought a better way to connect with fellow students at Harvard University and other universities.
 The three conceived of a social network for Harvard students named HarvardConnection; the concept ultimately expanded to other schools around the country.
 What made ConnectU different from other social media platforms was the need to have a specific domain that matched the 'club' you were getting into, like harvard.edu.
-The idea was to make each school its own club, in which students could connect and be exclusive, similar to the infamous finals clubs at Harvard.
+The idea was to make each school its own club, in which students could connect and be exclusive, similar to the infamous final clubs at Harvard.
 In January 2003, they enlisted the help of fellow Harvard student, programmer and friend Sanjay Mavinkurve to begin building HarvardConnection.
 Mavinkurve commenced work on HarvardConnection but departed the project in spring 2003 when he graduated and went to work for Google.

 After the departure of Mavinkurve, the Winklevosses and Narendra approached Narendra's friend, Harvard student and programmer Victor Gao, to work on HarvardConnection.
 Gao, a senior in Mather House, opted not to become a partner in the venture, instead agreeing to be paid in a work for hire capacity.
 He was paid $400 for his work on the website code during the summer and fall of 2003, when he left the project.